-- 1. Determine which alternatives are available: those that the context matches. - 2.
+- 1. Determine which alternatives are available: those that are patterns that match the component specified by the context. - 2.
 Of the available alternatives, select the most restrictive alternative: those whose match has the highest strength.

 For instance, in a context whose MPS is {1 sg past fem}, consider these alternatives: